Dr Gerard Lyons

 His reputation as a dynamic public speaker and writer, explaining complicated concepts in exciting and relatable terms has made him a popular guest on radio, television and as a speaker at conferences and on panels across the globe.

 He has testified to committees of the US Senate and Congress and to Committees in both Houses of the UK Parliament and spoken in the Great Hall of the People, Beijing at the EU-China Summit, as well as at the IMF.
+His paper on 'Banking the Unbanked'was presented to the Commonwealth Finance Ministers Conference.

 He has moderated conferences at Buckingham Palace, St James’s Palace and at global fora such as the IIF.